Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Common teamwork pitfalls and how to avoid them

 Understanding what doesn’t work is just as important as knowing what does.
-Here are the most frequent mistakes organizations make when trying to improve teamwork:
+Here are some of the most common mistakes organizations make when trying to improve teamwork:

 Measuring teamwork success: Key performance indicators